Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 BEYOND THE SITE: DEPORTATION TRAIN MEMORIAL

-Approximately at a distance of 4 km from the ‘Glade of Armistice’ and next to the city of Compiegne, there is a lesser-known memorial, related to the history of the Holocaust.
+Approximately at a distance of 4 km from the ‘Glade of Armistice’ and next to the city of Compiegne, there is a lesser-known memorial related to the history of the Holocaust.
 Next to a tiny railway depot, one could find the memorial with an inscription: ‘La Stele du dernier train pour BUCHENWALD’ (The sign of the last train to Buchenwald).
-Two informational boards and the memorial pays commemoration to people, who were deported from the Compiegne area during WWII from 1942 to 1944 and particularly the 1250 people, who were loaded on a train to Buchenwald on this site on August 17, 1944.
-The city of Compiegne was liberated on September 1, 1944: thus the deportations were proceeding until the very liberation.
+Two informational boards and the memorial pay tribute to people who were deported from the Compiegne area during WWII from 1942 to 1944, and particularly the 1250 people who were loaded on a train to Buchenwald on this site on August 17, 1944.
+The city of Compiegne was liberated on September 1, 1944; thus, the deportations were proceeding until the very liberation.
 The previous transports from Compiegne to Neuengamme took place on July 15 and July 28, 1944.